Experiential Learning Program

-Ohio Hi-Point offers School-To-Work for students to gain additional hands-on experience in their chosen career path and earn a paycheck while still attending classes at Ohio Hi-Point.
+Ohio Hi-Point offers the Experiential Learning Program (School-to-Work) for students to gain additional hands-on experience in their chosen career path and earn a paycheck while still attending classes at Ohio Hi-Point.

-There are multiple levels a student can be a part of the School-To-Work program, and students can choose the level that best fits them and can participate in a short- or long-term internship.
+There are multiple levels a student can be a part of the Experience Learning Program, and students can choose the level that best fits them and can participate in a short- or long-term internship.

 In addition, apprenticeships may also count as points towards graduation.
 To learn more about this option as a pathway to graduation, please talk with your school counselor.